WilliamAntonRohm/docs/docs/framework/wpf/getting-started/walkthrough-my-first-wpf-desktop-application.md

     - `buttonStyle`: To format the <xref:System.Windows.Controls.Button> on `ExpenseItHome.xaml`.

     Notice that the styles are resources and children of the <xref:System.Windows.Application.Resources%2A?displayProperty=nameWithType> property element.
 In this location, the styles are applied to all the elements in an application.
-For an example of using resources in a .NET Framework application, see [Use Application Resources](../../../../docs/framework/wpf/advanced/how-to-use-application-resources.md).
+For an example of using resources in a .NET app, see [Use Application Resources](../../../../docs/framework/wpf/advanced/how-to-use-application-resources.md).

 3. Open *`ExpenseItHome.xaml`*.